prudvikeshav/KodeKloudEngineer/Kubernetes/Deploy Replica Set in Kubernetes Cluster.md

-**Problem Statement**
+## Problem Statement:

-#### The Nautilus DevOps team is gearing up to deploy applications on a Kubernetes cluster for migration purposes.
+ The Nautilus DevOps team is gearing up to deploy applications on a Kubernetes cluster for migration purposes.
 A team member has been tasked with creating a ReplicaSet outlined below

-#### Create a ReplicaSet using nginx image with latest tag (ensure to specify as nginx:latest) and name it nginx-replicaset
+ Create a ReplicaSet using *nginx* image with latest tag (ensure to specify as nginx:latest) and name it *nginx-replicaset*

-#### Apply labels: app as nginx_app, type as front-end
+ Apply labels: *app* as *nginx_app*, *type* as *front-end*

-#### Name the container nginx-container.
-Ensure the replica count is 4
+ Name the container *nginx-container*.
+Ensure the replica count is *4*

-**Solution**
+## Solution:

-#### Create a replicaset with the given details
+ Create a replicaset with the given details:

 ```yaml
 apiVersion: apps/v1